Nair ceremonies and customs: Velakali

 Velakali is a ritualistic martial arts form performed by Nair men in some temples of southern Kerala.
 The form depicts the fight between the Pandavas and Kauravas.
 It originated in Ambalappuzha, where Mathoor Panicker, chief of the Chempakasserri army, employed it to boost the martial spirit of the people.
-Dancers wear colorful and attractive costumes similar to that of the Nair soldiers of olden days.
+Dancers wear colorful and attractive costumes similar to that of the Nair soldiers of the olden days.
 The dancers carry a painted shield in their left hand and a stick (Churikakkol) in their right hand.
 The performance resembles actions in a battle.
 Percussion instruments like thavil, shudha madhalam, elathalam, kombu, and kuzhal are used.

 Earlier customs and traditions

 Marumakkathayam and Tharavadu

 Marumakkathayam is matrilineality.
-Tharavad is a subclan-household, which was matrilineal for Nairs, headed by the eldest male member of the family (known as Karanavan) while other male members were known as Anandravan.
+Tharavad is a subclan household, which was matrilineal for Nairs, headed by the eldest male member of the family (known as Karanavan) while other male members were known as Anandravan.
+It is also practiced by Bunts of Tulunad.